 I use a variety of writing formulas for my marketing and advertising pieces.
 Including AIDA (Attention.
 Interest.
 Desire.
 Action), the 4 Ps (Promise.
 Picture.
 Proof.
 Push), and PREP (Point.
 Reason.
 Example.
 Point).
 Those formulas allow us to tell compelling stories that are easy to follow while keeping our content clear and engaging.

 Do you use a particular writing formula to develop your sales and marketing copy?
 Leave a comment letting me know.
 And if you don’t, then feel free to ask me about any of the ones I presented here.
 Or do a Google search for in-depth knowledge on how to use them.

 #6 Being Too Mathematical

 If you want to lose your target audience quickly, start talking about math.

 When people are having conversations, they want to process and react to the information they receive quickly.
-If you start bombing them with mathematical equations, you enter into the area of jargon.
-You will make your audience begin to think intensely, and will lose all the flow of the conversation.
+If you start bombing them with mathematical equations, you enter the area of jargon.
+Your audience will begin to think intensely – and will lose all the flow of the conversation.

 Avoid going to the numbers as much as possible – in print, online, and face-to-face marketing.
 Focus more on how your work will make your prospects feel.
 If you must use stats, make sure that you use them to back up claims quickly, and then continue with the conversation.

 Mathematics is useful in work environments, but not when talking to prospects.
-Unless there’s a request for it, steer clear of math as much as possible.
+Unless there’s a request for it, avoid math as much as possible.